Native plants are the cornerstone of a healthy natural environment. Native plants provide our land and water resources with many benefits, including:

 While selecting appropriate native plant species and quantities for your site can be challenging, the resources below can help guide you.
 You may also contact your Watershed Steward to get direct assistance with site-specific plant recommendations for your property!

 - King County Native Plant Guide

-King County’s Native Plant Guide offers a great list of common native trees, shrubs and groundcovers.
+King County’s Native Plant Guide offers a great, searchable database of common native trees, shrubs, and groundcovers.
 The database categorizes plants by preferred site conditions (moisture, light exposure, etc.).
-Additionally, there are planting plan templates for different conditions on your property.
+Additionally, there are useful planting plan templates based on various sets of different site conditions.

 - UW Herbarium

 The UW Herbarium manages a comprehensive list of plants native to Washington State.
 Their database contains over 57,000 photos of native plants.
 It’s a great resource to see what various native plants look like and how they may work on your property.

 List of nurseries in Snohomish County, as well as King and Skagit Counties, that sell native plants.

 Resources: Habitat Restoration

 The Watershed Stewards Program at Snohomish County Surface Water Management provides information and assistance to landowners to answer questions they may have regarding the natural resources on their property.
 Watershed Stewards also work with streamside landowners to develop and implement habitat restoration project.
 If you have questions about how to pursue a habitat restoration project on your property, you can request a free site visit from your Watershed Steward!

 - Sound Native Plants Informational Sheets